alhajee/ckan/doc/extensions/best-practices.rst

   // Insert the hidden input at the beginning of the form hidden_csrf_input.prependTo(form)

 API calls performed from JavaScript modules from the UI (which use cookie-based authentication) should also include the token, in this case in the ``X-CSRFToken`` header.
-CKAN Modules using the builtin `client <https://docs.ckan.org/en/latest/contributing/frontend/index.html?#client>`_) to perform API calls will have the header added automatically.
+FMLD Modules using the builtin `client <https://docs.ckan.org/en/latest/contributing/frontend/index.html?#client>`_) to perform API calls will have the header added automatically.
 If you are performing API calls directly from a UI module you will need to add the header yourself.